sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 For more information, see [Code host interactions in campaigns](../explanations/permissions_in_batch_changes.md#code-host-interactions-in-campaigns).

-## Preview and apply a new campaign spec
+## Preview and apply a new batch spec

 In order to update a campaign after previewing the changes, do the following:

-1. Edit the [campaign spec](../references/batch_spec_yaml_reference.md) with which you created the campaign to include the changes you want to make to the campaign.
+1. Edit the [batch spec](../references/batch_spec_yaml_reference.md) with which you created the campaign to include the changes you want to make to the campaign.
 For example, change [the commit message in the `changesetTemplate`](../references/batch_spec_yaml_reference.md#changesettemplate-commit-message), or add a new changeset id [to the importedChangesets](https://docs.sourcegraph.com/campaigns/references/batch_spec_yaml_reference#importchangesets), or [modify the repositoriesMatchingQuery](https://docs.sourcegraph.com/campaigns/references/batch_spec_yaml_reference#on-repositoriesmatchingquery) to return different search results.
-1. Use the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli) to execute and preview the campaign spec.
+1. Use the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli) to execute and preview the batch spec.

-    <pre><code>src campaign preview -f <em>YOUR_CAMPAIGN_SPEC.campaign.yaml</em></code></pre>
+    <pre><code>src batch preview -f <em>YOUR_CAMPAIGN_SPEC.campaign.yaml</em></code></pre>
-1. Open on the URL that's printed to preview the changes that will be made by applying the new campaign spec.
+1. Open on the URL that's printed to preview the changes that will be made by applying the new batch spec.
 1. Click **Apply spec** to update the campaign.

 All of the changesets on your code host will be updated to the desired state that was shown in the preview.

-## Apply a new campaign spec directly
+## Apply a new batch spec directly

 In order to update a campaign directly, without preview, do the following:

-1. Edit the [campaign spec](../references/batch_spec_yaml_reference.md) with which you created the campaign to include the changes you want to make to the campaign.
+1. Edit the [batch spec](../references/batch_spec_yaml_reference.md) with which you created the campaign to include the changes you want to make to the campaign.
-1. Use the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli) to execute, upload, and the campaign spec.
+1. Use the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli) to execute, upload, and the batch spec.

-    <pre><code>src campaign apply -f <em>YOUR_CAMPAIGN_SPEC.campaign.yaml</em></code></pre>
+    <pre><code>src batch apply -f <em>YOUR_CAMPAIGN_SPEC.campaign.yaml</em></code></pre>

-The new campaign spec will be applied directly and the campaign and its changesets will be updated.
+The new batch spec will be applied directly and the campaign and its changesets will be updated.

 ## How campaign updates are processed

-Changes in the campaign spec that that affect campaign itself, such as the [`description`](../references/batch_spec_yaml_reference.md#description), are applied directly when you apply the new campaign spec.
+Changes in the batch spec that that affect campaign itself, such as the [`description`](../references/batch_spec_yaml_reference.md#description), are applied directly when you apply the new batch spec.

 Changes that affect the changesets are processed asynchronously to update the changeset to its new desired state.
 Different fields are processed differently.